 How To Start A Fire In A Fire Pit

 There aren’t many things I enjoy as much as gathering my family for an evening around a warm fire.
-When Mark and I lived in Northern Utah years ago all four of our daughters and their families lived fairly close and we’d get together for a BBQ, swimming, and a fun time around a fire.
+When Mark and I lived in Northern Utah years ago, all four of our daughters and their families lived pretty close, and we’d get together for a BBQ, swimming, and a fun time around a fire.
 I’d encourage all my readers to do the same, and that’s why I’ve decided to write about how to start a fire in a fire pit.

-Gatherings with fire as a centerpiece have been going on since man first discovered fire.
+Since man first discovered fire, gatherings with fire as a centerpiece have occurred.
 Of course, fires back then were a critical need for basic survival.
-To have fire available is truly a blessing that we all tend to take for granted.
-We use a form of fire to run our gas stoves for cooking.
-We also have a form of fire in our gas furnaces to heat our homes.
+Having fire available is a blessing that we all take for granted.
+We use fire to run our gas stoves for cooking, and we also have a form of fire in our gas furnaces to heat our homes.

-Fires can also be experienced as part of a disaster when we see homes, forests, businesses, and more consumed by fire out of control.
-Yes, fire can be our friend and our worst enemy, depending on the circumstances.
+Fires can also be experienced as part of a disaster when homes, forests, businesses, and more are consumed by fire and are out of control.
+Yes, depending on the circumstances, fire can be our friend and our worst enemy.

-In this post, I’d like to outline how having a fire pit available can prove to be a true lifesaver during an emergency, and how getting one started and maintained safely is important information we can all use.
+In this post, I’d like to outline how having a fire pit available can be a true lifesaver during an emergency and how getting one started and maintained safely is essential information we can all use.
 In case you missed this post, My Favorite Emergency Fuel To Store For Survival

 How To Start A Fire In A Fire Pit